lovelypablo/v2raylimiter/README.md

 # v2raylimiter

 limit the number of users who can simultaneously connect to the server for each port

+ATTENTION 1 : as i tested in some android clients like v2rayng , sagernet .. you have to close app after disconnecting to fully disconnect from server or your ip still be established in netstat! (its weird)
+ATTENTION 2 : the script maybe has some bugs with famous http and https ports like "443,80", its recommended to use random ports for best performance.
 ## Installation
 first install requirments
 `git`